My name is Logan Christopher and I am the owner of Legendary Strength. Below you’ll find a fairly complete history of my training.

 Bodybuilding

-In the off season I did bodybuilding, getting routines out of the muscle mags.
-Typical routines involve four sets of squats, four sets of leg presses, three sets of hamstring curls, three sets of leg extensions.
-I make some progress on the squats, until I realize each time I add weight my range of motion decreases and I have to start over.
+In the off-season I did bodybuilding, getting routines out of the muscle mags.
+Typical routines involve four sets of squats, four sets of leg presses, three sets of hamstring curls, and three sets of leg extensions.
+I make some progress on the squats until I realize each time I add weight, my range of motion decreases, and I have to start over.
 (That’s not the proper way to do partials.)

 I do it for a while then stop, only to return later on.
 I play football for all four years and this cycle continues.
 I would say in that time I became marginally stronger, but was still scrawny weighing in at about 140 at 6 foot.